dterra79/Programs/README.md

 This assignment relies on the Circles programs.

 ## Lab 1
 This assignment includes setup for future assignments.
+Includes the HelloWorld project and adds questions and Ant buildfiles to other projects.